Alicia Anstead, Editor-in-Chief

 Aubrey Everett, Managing Editor

 Aubrey assigns and edits stories for The Writer, communicates with freelancers, and works on the overall production of the magazine.
-Aubrey is also editor of another Madavor Media publication, Volleyball magazine.
+Aubrey is also an editor with another Madavor Media publication, Diabetes Self-Management magazine.
 She has been working in the editorial department at Madavor since 2009 on various titles and company projects.
 Aubrey graduated from Emerson College with a degree in print and multimedia journalism and lives with her husband in the Boston area.

 Favorite Writer?
 Ruth Reichl.
 It takes an extremely talented person to write about food.
 Reichl is the best at this seemingly easy, but amazingly difficult, task.
 As an avid home cook, I gobble up her words without restraint.